rtm-dc/LAB-SOP-experiments/README.md

 Alternatively, clone or download the repo and start by opening `/docs/index.html` in a browser.
 (Download the repo by clicking the green Code button, then Download ZIP, and opening the .zip file on your local machine.)

-(Due to hosting issues, the version here replaces the previous version that was visible at https://thelab.dc.gov/LAB-SOP-experiments/.)
+(Due to hosting issues, the version here replaces the previous version that was visible at https://thelab.dc.gov/LAB-SOP-experiments/.
+The URL tag specified in `index.Rmd` for that instantiation was `url: 'https\://thelab.dc.gov/LAB-SOP-experiments/'`)

 ## Environment